Stoning: Opposition

+The Catholic Church condemns stoning, calling it "a particularly brutal form of capital punishment."
 Stoning has been condemned by several human rights organizations.
 Some groups, such as Amnesty International and Human Rights Watch, oppose all capital punishment, including stoning.
 Other groups, such as RAWA (Revolutionary Association of the Women of Afghanistan), or the International Committee against Stoning (ICAS), oppose stoning per se as an especially cruel practice.

 Specific sentences of stoning, such as the Amina Lawal case, have often generated international protest.
 Groups such as Human Rights Watch, while in sympathy with these protests, have raised a concern that the Western focus on stoning as an especially "exotic" or "barbaric" act distracts from what they view as the larger problems of capital punishment.
 They argue that the "more fundamental human rights issue in Nigeria is the dysfunctional justice system."

-In Iran, the Stop Stoning Forever Campaign was formed by various women's rights activists after a man and a woman were stoned to death in Mashhad in May 2006.
+In Iran, the ‘Stop Stoning Forever Campaign’ was formed by various women's rights activists after a man and a woman were stoned to death in Mashhad in May 2006.
 The campaign's main goal is to legally abolish stoning as a form of punishment for adultery in Iran.

 Human rights

-Stoning is condemned by human rights groups as a form of cruel and unusual punishment and torture, and a serious violation of human rights.
+Stoning is considered a form of torture under the definition of the United Nations Convention Against Torture.
+To apply the punishment of stoning is a violation of the human right against torture, defined in Article 5 of the Universal Declaration of Human Rights.